 Example: By setting Forward Cover as “3” in October, Inventory will generate OTB in September to ensure that enough stock is received by Oct 1 to cover planned revenue between Oct-Dec.
 Note: This is the report before Closing Stock in Sep is recalculated based on OTB recommendations.

-- Setting Forward Cover at a Total level (Top-Down Planning) attempts to set the cover for each Category.
+- Setting Forward Cover at a Total level (Top-Down Planning) attempts to set the cover for each Category, Brand or Vendor.
 OTB is recommended in Categories only where the Forward Cover goal is feasible.